Glenbow Archives: NA-2186-52

 Title: Burton-Deane house on west bank of Elbow River, Calgary, Alberta.

 Remarks: Royal North-west Mounted Police building.
 Prior to being moved across river.
 Temporary bridge-work under construction, by Charles Riddock.

-Please note that the Deane House will not be available for 2013 Christmas events as we will be closed as of August 1st, 2013 for extensive renovations.
+Please note that the Deane House will be closed as of August 1st, 2013 for extensive renovations.

 Public Murder Mystery

 The Deane House hosts to Murder Mystery Dinner Theatre, year round.